xcsp3team/PyCSP3-models/realistic/IHTC/README.md

   - (iii) the nurse for each room during each shift of the scheduling period, and (iv) the operating theater (OT) for each admitted patient.
 See ihtc2024.github.io

-Important; the model proposed below is an abridged version wrt the full problem.
+Important; the model proposed below (by C. Lecoutre) is an abridged version wrt the full problem.

 ## Data Example
   i01.json